deboraptor/conferences_professionnelles/README.md

 To enhance understanding, word clouds visualize the most relevant terms, and similarity analysis highlights recurring themes across conferences.
 This document provides structured summaries, offering a clear view of current trends and innovations in NLP.

+**!
+Important !**
+Everything presented was created from my notes!
+They are sometimes inconsistent, but they give a good idea of ​​the content of the conferences.

 ## Conferences
 ### First conference
 - **Speaker Name:** Géraldine Damnati